Bordes scene: Line up

 The king or queen is always in the center at the front.
 To its right is the Prime Minister and to its left the first Deputy Prime Minister.
 The other Deputy Prime Ministers may also stand alternately on the right and left.
 The other ministers are sorted by chapters of the dutch national budget, which is based on the seniority of the ministries.
 Ministers from new departments and ministers without portfolio are therefore at the back.

 This has been deviated from on a few occasions when female ministers have been brought forward.
 In 1973, ministers of Democraten 66 (D66) and Political Party Radicals (PPR) were also brought forward to emphasize that they participated in the Den Uyl cabinet.

 Location

-The borddes scene almost always takes place on the steps of Palace Huis ten Bosch.
+The bordes scene almost always takes place on the steps of Palace Huis ten Bosch.
 In 1977 the First Van Agt cabinet was photographed at the Soestdijk Palace.
 In 1981, the photo was taken in the hall of Huis ten Bosch due to bad weather.
 In 1998, 2017 and 2022 they moved to the Noordeinde Palace.
 In 2017 it was not possible at Huis ten Bosch due to renovations.
 In 2022, due to the corona crisis, people had to keep their distance on the landing scene, for which there was more space at Noordeinde.